MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-cloud-voicemail.md

 - If you have an on-premises Exchange server, set up Cloud Voicemail using the steps in [Set up Cloud Voicemail for Exchange Server Mailbox Users](/microsoftteams/set-up-phone-system-voicemail#set-up-cloud-voicemail-for-exchange-server-mailbox-users).

-- If the user has a mailbox on Exchange Online, an Exchange Online Plan 2 is required.
+- If the user has a mailbox in Exchange Online, an Exchange Online Plan 2 is required.

 ## Migration and interoperability